 Start With Prevention

 All water has some minerals, but you can mitigate the mineral content of your tap water by using a good filtration system.
-This could be a whole house system, a kitchen faucet filter or an affordable filtration pitcher.
+This could be a whole house system, a kitchen faucet filter, or an affordable filtration pitcher.

 Whatever you do, be sure to make the smart choice of filtering your own tap water rather than purchasing bottled water.
-You'll be doing the earth, your pocketbook and your own health a very big favor by making this wise decision.
+You’ll be doing the earth, your pocketbook, and your own health a very big favor by making this wise decision.

-A good tap water filtration system will deliver superior quality water with reduced mineral content for a fraction of the cost of stale, carcinogen laced bottled water.
+A good tap water filtration system will deliver superior quality water with reduced mineral content for a fraction of the cost of stale, and carcinogen laced bottled water.

 Even when you use high quality filtered water, you will need to de-scale your Cuisinart coffee maker on a regular basis.
 Some purveyors of online advice recommend doing this every three months or waiting until the “clean“ or “de-scale“ light comes on before taking action.

-Common kitchen wisdom dictates that you take a proactive stance and de-scale your water using appliances and equipment about once a month, especially if you use the appliance every day.
+Common kitchen wisdom dictates that you take a proactive stance and de-scale your water-using appliances and equipment about once a month, especially if you use the appliance every day.

 Even with appliances you use daily, you are unlikely to have a lot of calcification buildup in just a month’s time, but de-scaling frequently will prevent calcium buildup and help keep your Cuisinart coffee maker and your other appliances in excellent working order.